ssjshields/archetype-counter/.github/README.md

 ### Why does the Counter window flash sometimes?
 > Due to how the script currently works, there's no way to import new sprites without refreshing the gui

-### Why did the Counter stop counting / showing up?
-> Throughout extended periods of usage you may experience an issue similar to this, typically resolved by restarting the computer

 ### Can I convert data from other counters?
 > Yes, you can manually amend the profiles found at `Files\Counter Config Files`, these files utilize official dex numbers

 ### How can I report a bug?
 > Enable Debug Mode from the Counter menu, pause the Counter after the reoccurring issue

-> Attach the `.png` and `.txt` files (if they are generated.) at `Files\Captured Screenshot\DEBUG MODE`
+> Open the Debug Folder from the Debug Mode submenu, attach the `.png` and `.txt` files (if they are generated.) at `Files\Captured Screenshot\DEBUG MODE`
 </details>

 &nbsp;
 # Disclaimer
 This software has been created purely for the purposes of academic research.
 It is not intended to be used to attack other systems, nor does it provide the user any unfair advantage.
 Project maintainers are not responsible or liable for misuse of the software.
+Source code can be viewed from the AHK .RCDATA folders or in batch files.
 Use responsibly.

 &nbsp;
 # Contact and Support